AdobeDocs/commerce-cloud-service.en/help/cloud-guide/deploy/recover-failed-deployment.md

 {{redeploy-warning}}

-See more about restoring an environment without a snapshot in [Restore an environment](../development/restore-environment.md).
+See more about restoring an environment without a backup in [Restore an environment](../development/restore-environment.md).

 {{stuck-deployment-tip}}